juxtin/apiary2swagger/README.md

 # apiary2swagger

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to convert [Apiary Blueprint](http://apiary.io/blueprint) documentation into the [Swagger](https://github.com/wordnik/swagger-core/wiki) format.

+## Does it work?

+No.

 ## Usage

-FIXME

-## License

-Copyright © 2014 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Wait for me to write it, then you can use it.